UF-Xie-Lab/CLASHub/README.md

-# CLASHub: An Integrated Platform for miRNA–Target Interaction Analysis
+# CLASHub: an integrated database and analytical platform for microRNA-target interactions

 CLASHub is a comprehensive platform for the integration, visualization, and analysis of CLASH data, RNA-seq, and miRNA-seq datasets.
 The software supports analyses such as cumulative fraction curves, differential expression, and miRNA–target interaction mapping.